Tradition, Pride, Achievement: Get to Know Amherst CSD

 Amherst has adopted an expansive plan to incorporate state-of-the-art equipment into every phase of the educational system.
 Integrated learning environments will enhance the teaching process in vital new ways encouraging problem solving, exploration and creativity in the classroom.
 The district’s music and art programs have been recognized throughout the state for their excellence.
 We offer our students a full range of athletic interscholastic and extracurricular club opportunities are available to students.
 At the high school level, students are able to enroll in advanced placement courses, as well as career and technical courses leading to a CTE technical endorsement diploma seal.

-In 2017, Amherst Central High School averaged a 95% graduation rate with 87% of its 2017 grads continuing their education at a college or university and 10% entering military or advanced career and tech program.
+In 2020, approximately eighty-six percent (86%) of our graduates (181) continued their education.
+Sixty-six percent of our graduates planned to attend a 4 year college and 19% plan to attend a 2 year college.
 The Board of Cooperative Services (BOCES) provides special occupational and vocational education for some of our students, as well as students of 18 other subscribing school districts.
-There are 299 faculty members and support staff of about 239.
+There are 294 faculty members and support staff of 236.
 The average teacher’s salary is above the median for the surrounding area.